 It also allows you to select specific portfolios to view further information about asset allocation, MER, risk level, and more.

 The platform also provides you access to view the opinion of its investment professionals on how your portfolio is invested without any charge.
 It merely requires you to provide a recent financial statement through its website, and Justwealth’s investment professionals will get in touch with you to give you a complimentary portfolio review.

 Justwealth also offers investment solutions for institutional investors.
 This includes group RESPs that allow employees to leverage the platform’s low-cost ETF-based portfolios.
 The robo-advisor also offers corporate accounts for corporate treasury and investment accounts.
 Justwealth also has special institutional asset allocation experts who can help not-for-profit organizations achieve their investment objectives as well.

 The platform also offers complimentary financial planning services to all its clients if they request it.
-The president and co-founder of Justwealth is a Certified Financial Planner like myself, and he believes that financial counseling should be free of charge for all clients.
+The president and co-founder of Justwealth is a Certified Financial Planner (CFP), and he believes that financial counselling should be free of charge for all clients.

 Justwealth goes above and beyond to further educate its clients on information that can be relevant to them.
 It has a blog section on its website, which it consistently updates with new blogs to provide you with useful information in an easy-to-digest manner.